What are the signs of depression in teens and children?

 Some of the signs of depression in teens are like those in children; some are different.
 As with children, parents of teens should be keenly aware of any indications of suicidal thoughts.
 Music, movies, and television are also sources of potentially depressing images and subject matter.

-Below are some of the signs of depression in teens.
+Signs of depression in teens.

 Be vigilant in looking for any of these activities in your children.
 Talk to the child and try to discover the real meaning behind the behavior.
 Be patient and caring and you will help your child to deal with any problems.
 Knowing the signs of depression in teens and children will help you get the necessary medical help they need.